 18.0 GOVERNING LAW/ARBITRATION

-18.1 All matters arising out of or relating to this Agreement are governed by and construed in accordance with the laws of the State of Texas without giving effect to any choice or conflict of law provision or rule.
+18.1 All matters arising out of or relating to this Agreement are governed by and construed in accordance with the laws of the State of New York without giving effect to any choice or conflict of law provision or rule.

-18.2 Subject to compliance with Section 18.3 below, any legal suit, action or proceeding arising out of or relating to this Agreement shall be instituted in the federal courts of the United States of America or the courts of the State of Texas, as applicable, in each case located in the City of Houston and County of Harris, and each party irrevocably submits to the exclusive jurisdiction of such courts in any such suit, action or proceeding.

 18.3 In the event of a dispute or controversy arising under or in connection with this Agreement, the parties shall first promptly try in good faith to settle such dispute or controversy by informal executive escalation before resorting to arbitration.
 If such dispute or controversy remains unresolved, in whole or in part, for a period of thirty (30) days after it arises, except for actions to protect proprietary or intellectual property rights and to enforce arbitration decisions hereunder, the parties shall settle any remaining dispute or controversy exclusively by arbitration in accordance with the rules of the American Arbitration Association (“AAA”) then in effect.
 All arbitrators will possess such experience in, and knowledge of, the subject area of the dispute or controversy so as to qualify as an “expert” with respect to such subject matter.
 The arbitration will be conducted by three (3) arbitrators, one of whom will be appointed by AcctTwo, one by Customer, and the third by the first two arbitrators.
 If the first two (2) arbitrators cannot agree on the appointment of a third arbitrator, the third arbitrator will be appointed by AAA.
-The arbitration will take place in Houston, Texas or any other location mutually agreed by the parties.
+The arbitration will take place in any location mutually agreed by the parties.
 The findings of the arbitration will be final and binding on the parties and the prevailing party will be entitled to receive its reasonable attorneys’ fees and all costs relating to the arbitration.
 Any award rendered by arbitration will be final and binding on the parties and judgment thereon may be entered in any court of competent jurisdiction.

 19.0 NOTICES